haleyneiman/thruxdocs/docs/tutorial/index-tutorial.rst

 It is often necessary to route conduits through a Riser.

-Click :ref:`here <Architectural-Workspaces>` for more information on the Architectural Model.
+Click :ref:`here <Define_Architecture>` for more information on the Architectural Model.

 Creating Columns and Floors
 ---------------------------